-Presider As our Savior Christ has taught us, we now pray,

-Our Father in heaven, hallowed be your Name, your kingdom come, your will be done, on earth as in heaven.
+The Lord's Prayer Presider As our Savior Christ has taught us, we now pray, Αll Our Father in heaven, hallowed be your Name, your kingdom come, your will be done, on earth as in heaven.
 Give us today our daily bread.
 Forgive us our sins as we forgive those who sin against us.
 Save us from the time of trial, and deliver us from evil.
 For the kingdom, the power, and the glory are yours, now and for ever.
 Amen.

-The Fraction Anthem

-The presider breaks the bread.
+The Fraction Anthem The presider breaks the bread.
 Silence is kept.

-PresiderWe break this bread to share in the body of Christ.PeopleThough we are many we are one body, for we all share one bread.

-The Invitation to Communion

-Presider Come to the banquet for all is now ready; taste and see that God is good.
+Presider We break this bread to share in the Body of Christ.
+People We who are many are one body, for we all share in the one bread.
+The Invitation to the Table Presider Come to the banquet for all is now ready; taste and see that God is good.
 The people sit.

-At the Communion

-- All are welcome to receive Holy Communion.
-Please follow the instructions of the ushers.
+At the Communion - All are welcome to receive Holy Communion at the front of the chapel.
 Both bread and wine are offered.
-After receiving the bread, please proceed to the chalice of wine if you would like to receive it. - Wine is only received by drinking from the common cup.
+After receiving the bread, please wait for the chalice of wine if you would like to receive it. - Wine is only received by drinking from the common cup.
 Those who do not choose to drink from the common cup may cross their arms to indicate that they would prefer not to receive wine.
 They are also invited to touch the chalice should they wish. - At the request of the Bishop of New York, St. Bart's does not permit intinction (dipping the bread in the wine) at this time.
 The Episcopal Church teaches that the Sacrament is fully present even when received in only one kind.
 If you do not wish to receive the wine, please be assured that you are still a full partaker in the Eucharistic feast. - If you require a gluten-free wafer, simply request one from the communion minister when the bread is offered to you. - Those who do not wish to receive communion are still invited to receive a blessing.
-Please cross your arms over your chest to indicate that you would like a blessing. - If you are unable to travel to a communion station, please alert an usher so that communion can be brought to you.
+Please cross your arms over your chest to indicate that you would like a blessing.
+The people stand.